kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

       - python example.py
 ```

-We can modify our Python to fetch the environment variable with `os.environ['DATASET_URL']`:
+We can modify our Python code to fetch the environment variable with `os.environ['DATASET_URL']`:

 ```python
 import pandas as pd